 Soloists who have already won/co-won the competition, or have otherwise performed a solo work with the MIT Symphony, are not eligible.

-- Preference will be given to one-movement works (i.e. Ravel’s Tzigane, Liszt’s Totentanz, etc.).
+Preference will be given to one-movement works (i.e. Ravel’s Tzigane, Liszt’s Totentanz, etc.).
 However, single movements out of larger concerti, or complete concerti are acceptable and will be considered.

-- The decision by the Music Director is final.
+The decision by the jury is final.

-- The winner must be available for all rehearsals and performances required by the Music Director.
+The winner will perform their concerto with MITSO on the first concert of Fall 2023.
+If winner will have graduated by concert time, they must arrange for their own housing, travel, and expenses.
+The winner must be available for all rehearsals and performances required by the Music Director.
 Orchestra rehearsals are held Tuesdays and Thursdays, 7:30pm-10:00pm.